 What can I do to avoid overpaying for air conditioning repairs?

 When you found a leak in your old HVAC system, you could fix the leak and top it off with R22 or R410A.
 With these new tariffs, however, you could end up spending $1,000 — or more — for each of these repairs.
 Topping it off is no longer recommended when your HVAC system has a leak, especially if the system is 10 years or older.

 What should I do next?

 If you have any questions or concerns about air conditioning repairs or, given the changing circumstances, air conditioning replacement, we’re here to help.
-John C. Flood offers AC repair and HVAC service in Arlington, Alexandria, Falls Church, Fairfax, the Washington, D.C. metro region and surrounding areas.
+Call John C. Flood at (703) 214-5611 offers AC repair and HVAC service in Arlington, Alexandria, Falls Church, Fairfax, the Washington, D.C. metro region and surrounding areas.
 Schedule air conditioning repairs now or give us a call!